tsotoul/MapTheFood/README.md

 - Mapbox

 An interactive map showing the food hygiene rating data of the Greater Edinburgh area as found on Food Standards Agency (https://www.food.gov.uk) website.
-The data is fetched daily at 06:00 via a Cron Job and an email is sent to the website email.
+The API is fetched daily at 06:00 via a Cron Job and an email is sent to the website email.

 An ongoing project ralated to PHP MVC and maps programming.
 Updated regularly.